 The most common of Microsoft Outlook problems is Outlook crash – Microsoft Outlook Encountered a Problem and Needs to Close.
 Though the problems are not regular, they may be irritating when you face it.
 The causes for different problems are different.
 For instance, the reasons for Outlook crash – Microsoft Outlook Encountered A Problem and Needs To Close – can be different at different times.

-How to use Outlook Configuration Analyzer Tool
+Outlook Configuration Analyzer Tool

 This article discusses how to troubleshoot Microsoft Outlook using an easy method – The Outlook Configuration Analyzer Tool – v2.

 We came up with a brief description of Outlook Configuration Analyzer Tool (OCAT) a while ago, when it was released.
 This article explains the tool in details – how to use OCAT to identify and fix problems related to Microsoft Outlook.
 Note that the reports from Outlook Configuration Analyzer Tool may look a little complex when you first use it but once you understand how to read them, you can use OCAT for regular maintenance of the Microsoft email client.
 Read on to find out how to use Outlook Configuration Analyzer Tool to fix Outlook problems.

 Features Of Outlook Configuration Analyzer Tool – Version 2

 - Scan Microsoft Outlook Configuration (Offline Scan For Outlook 2003 and Full Scan for 2007 & 2010)